r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ## Attributes and the VM

+What is an attribute?
+We might say that an attribute is a variable associated with an object, but it's more than that.
+It's hard to give a definition that captures all important aspects of attributes.
+So, instead of starting with a definition, let's start with something we know for sure.

+We know for sure that in Python we can do three things with attributes:

+* get an attribute: `value = obj.attr`
+* set an attribute: `obj.attr = value`
+* delete an attribute: `del obj.attr`
-Like any other aspect of the object's behavior, how attributes of an object work depends on the object's type.
-The certain slots of a type specify what happens when we get and set attributes of an object of that type.
-Let's find out what those slots are and how they are used.

-To learn how the CPython VM gets and sets attributes, we'll apply the familiar method:
+What these operations do depends, like any other aspect of the object's behavior, on the object's type.
+A type has certain slots responsible for getting, setting and deleting attributes.
+The VM calls these slots to execute the statements we listed above.
+To see what these slots are and how the VM calls them, let's apply the familiar method:

-1. Write a piece of code that gets (sets) an attribute.
+1. Write a piece of code that gets/sets/deletes an attribute.
 2. Disassemble it to bytecode using the [`dis`](https://docs.python.org/3/library/dis.html) module.
 3. Take a look at the implementation of the produced bytecode instructions in [`ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c).